 About Jewish And...

-Rabbi Jonathan Freirich
+About Rabbi Jonathan Freirich

 As an adult, I have had a wealth of interfaith experiences.
 I fell in love with and then later married a non-Jewish woman, Ginny Reel, who converted to Judaism and is a caring rebbitzen and a professional Jewish artist (see her work at ketubah-arts.com).
-We have a wonderful son, Jude, who we are teaching to navigate through the complications of being an empowered Jew in a non-Jewish world.
+We have a wonderful son, Jude, and an amazing daughter Sadie, with whom we learn to navigate through the complications of being empowered Jews in a non-Jewish world.